nsourlos/linux_package_installation/README.md

 The **[second script](/requirements.txt)** is used to install `pip` packages, all at once.
 A list of all the packages/libraries that will be installed can be seen below:

 - tensorflow 2.9.2
-- pytorch 1.11 (CPU version only – for GPU some lines have to be modified according to the instructions found in the [official website](https://pytorch.org/get-started/locally/))
+- pytorch 1.11 (CPU version only ï¿½ for GPU some lines have to be modified according to the instructions found in the [official website](https://pytorch.org/get-started/locally/))
 - pydicom 2.3.0
 - OpenCV 4.6.0.66
 - imutils 0.5.4